-Control Payments, Executive must execute and return to the Company, and not revoke any part of, a general release and waiver of claims against the Company and its officers, directors, stockholders, employees and affiliates with respect to Executive's employment (including, without limitation, a release of claims under the Age Discrimination in Employment Act (the "ADEA Release")), and other customary terms, in a form and substance reasonably acceptable to the Company (the "Release").
-Executive must deliver the executed Release within the minimum time period required by law or, if none, within twenty-one (21) days after Executive receives the Release from the Company, which shall not be more than fifteen (15) days after Executive's termination of Employment.
+3.7 Execution of Separation Agreement.
+As a condition to receiving Severance Pay or Change in Control Payments, Executive must execute and return to the Company, and not revoke any part of, a general release and waiver of claims against the Company and its officers, directors, stockholders, employees and affiliates with respect to Executive's employment (including, without limitation, a release of claims under the Age Discrimination in Employment Act (the "ADEA Release")), and other customary terms, in a form and substance reasonably acceptable to the Company (the "Release").
+Executive must deliver the executed Release within the minimum time period required by law or, if none, within twenty-one (21) days after Executive's termination of Employment.
 The Release will become effective on the date the revocation period of the ADEA Release expires without Executive revoking the ADEA Release (the "Release Effective Date").
 Any obligation of the Company to provide the Severance Pay shall cease: (i) if Executive materially breached or breaches his contractual obligations to the Company, including those set forth in Article IV or Article V herein, or in the Release or (ii) if, after Executive's termination, the Company discovers facts and circumstances that would have justified a termination for Cause during the Employment Period.